billstclair/elm-websocket-framework/example/server/README.md

-This directory is for uploading to the web server machine for the server-side of the multi-user Archmage game.
+This directory is for uploading to the web server machine for the server-side of the WebSockerFramework example.

 The server runs in `Node.js`.